geoserver/geoserver.github.io/_posts/2023-04-05-geoserver-2-23-0-released.md

 A welcome new feature, building on top of the ability to customize FeatureTypes is the ability to provide a description for each attribute.
 This information is used in WFS DescribeFeatureType to provide a human readable name or description for the attributes being published.

 ![Attribute Descriptions](/img/posts/2.23/attribute_description.png) <br/>

+Thanks to Joseph Miller (GeoSolutions) for this improvement.

 * [GEOS-10868](https://osgeo-org.atlassian.net/browse/GEOS-10868) Add support for editable description in GeoServer customize feature type table